 This is one of the most important festivals of the Nepalese Hindus.
 The festival is usually observed for a fortnight and is held in the month of October.
 While the Hindus celebrate this festival by the name of Durga Puja, the Nepalese observe the days as Bijaya Dasami.
 The religious significance of this festival relates to the victory of the good over evil.
 It is universally believed that Goddess Durga slained Mahisasura in a fierce cruel fight.
-The barley seeds are sown in the soil on the first day and their few inches growth symbolizes a good harvest in the coming year.
 The second day is marked as the 'day of flowers' and the third day as 'Navami'.
 The tenth day of this grand festival is known as 'Vijay Dashami' and commemorates the victory of Lord Rama over the demon king Ravana.

-This festival is celebrated in the state of Sikkim with as much pomp and show as that of the whole country.
-Dedicated completely to Lord Krishna this festival celebrates his birth with much adoration.
-It is celebrated in Sikkim during the month of August/September according to the English calendar.
+This festival is celebrated in Sikkim with as much pomp and show as that of the whole country.
+Dedicated completely to Lord Krishna, this festival celebrates his birth with much adoration.
+It is celebrated in Sikkim during the month of August/ September according to the English calendar.
 When the monsoon season is highest in most parts of India, the state of Sikkim indulges in the Janmashtami celebrations with much enthusiasm.
 The added attractions of this festival include raasleelas, kirtan, bhajan and various other local functions.

-This is one of the very special Buddhist festivals of Sikkim and is celebrated at the monastery at Tashiding in the months January/February.
+This is one of the special Buddhist festivals of Sikkim and is celebrated at the monastery at Tashiding in the months of January/ February.
 During this auspicious occasion the pot containing the holy water is opened by the lamas of the monastery and the level of the water foretells the future of the approaching year.
-It is believed by the locals that if the water is to the brim peace and prosperity will prevail in the coming year and if the level of the water is low or dry it signifies famine.
+It is believed by the locals that if the water is to the brim, peace and prosperity will prevail in the coming year and if the level of the water is low or dry, it signifies famine.